All Episodes

 If you do the right thing for the right reasons, good things will happen.

-That's what that's what Boehner said.
+That's what Boehner said.

-Obama basically shows up and says in government you should trust.
+Obama basically shows up and says, in government, you should trust.

 Life isn't about you, it's about government.